wdtinc/Insight-API/examples/time_series_charting_in_js.md

 ![img](/static/img/daily_precip.png)

-This is a simple example, but Insight endpoints can be mixed and matched to create a wide range of useful charts and visualizations.
+It's a simple example, but Insight endpoints can be mixed and matched to create a wide range of useful charts and visualizations.
 To see the variety of data Insight provides, [check out the docs](http://docs.api.wdtinc.com/insight-api/en/latest/overview.html).